softindex/datakernel/core-bytebuf/README.md

 ## ByteBuf

 ByteBuf module provides memory-efficient, recyclable byte buffers.

-* Represents a wrapper over a byte buffer with separate read and write indices.
-* Has a pooling support for better memory efficiency.
-* `ByteBufQueue` class provides effective management of multiple ByteBufs.
-* Utility classes manage resizing of underlying byte buffer, `String` conversions, etc.
+The main components of the module are:

+### ByteBuf
+An extremely light-weight and efficient implementation compared to the Java NIO ByteBuffer.
+There are no *direct buffers* which simplifies and improves `ByteBuf` performance.

-`ByteBuf` is a wrapper over byte arrays which has teo positions: `readPosition` and `writePosition`.
-When you write data to your ByteBuf, its `writePosition` increases by amount of bytes written.
+ByteBuf is similar to a FIFO byte queue and has two positions: `readPosition` and `writePosition`.
+When you write data to your
+ByteBuf, its `writePosition` increases by amount of bytes written.
 Similarly, when you read data from your ByteBuf, its `readPosition` increases by amount of bytes read.
 You can read bytes from ByteBuf only when `writePosition` is greater then `readPosition`.
 Also, you can write bytes to ByteBuf until `writePosition` doesn't exceed the length of the wrapped array.
+In this way, there is no need for `ByteBuffer.flip()` operations.

+ByteBuf supports concurrent processes: while some data is written to the `ByteBuf` by one process, another one can read it.
+ByteBuf also has `slice()` operation and inner ref counts.

+### ByteBufPool
+Allows to reuse ByteBufs, and as a result reduces Java Garbage Collector load.
+To make utilizing of ByteBufPool more convenient, there are debugging and monitoring tools for allocated ByteBufs, including their stack traces.

+To return ByteBuf to the ByteBufPool, use `ByteBuf.recycle()`.
+This recycle is recommended but not required - if you forget to do so, you will only give Garbage Collector a little more work to do.

+### ByteBufQueue
+`ByteBufQueue` class provides effective management of multiple ByteBufs.
+It creates an optimized queue of several ByteBufs with FIFO rules.
+You can simply manage your queue with the following methods:
+* *takeRemaining()* - creates and returns a new ByteBuf which contains all remaining bytes from the ByteBufQueue.
+* *takeExactSize()* - creates and returns a new ByteBuf which contains an exact amount of bytes if ByteBufQueue first ByteBuf has enough bytes.
+Otherwise returns a ByteBuf of exact size which contains all bytes from the ByteBufQueue.
+* *takeAtLeast(int size)* - creates and returns ByteBufSlice that contains all bytes from queue's first ByteBuf if latter contains more bytes than `size`.
+Otherwise creates a new ByteBuf of the `size`.
+* *takeAtMost(int size)* - creates and returns ByteBufSlice that contains needed amount of bytes from queue's first ByteBuf if latter contains enough bytes.
+Otherwise creates and returns ByteBuf that contains all bytes from first ByteBuf in queue.

+The module also contains utility classes to manage resizing of underlying byte buffer, `String` conversions, etc.

-You can wrap your array into `ByteBuf` in the following ways:
+You can wrap your byte array into `ByteBuf` in the following ways:

 * *ByteBuf.empty()* - returns an empty ByteBuf with length, readPosition and writePosition all equal 0.
 * *ByteBuf.wrapForWriting(byte[] bytes)* - wraps provided byte array into `ByteBuf` with `writePosition` equal to 0.